Skip to content

 Hello React

 Single-page applications (SPA) have become increasingly popular with first-generation SPA frameworks like Angular (by Google), Ember, Knockout, and Backbone.
 Using these frameworks made it easier to build web applications that advanced beyond vanilla JavaScript and jQuery.
-React, yet another solution for SPAs, was released by Facebook later in 2013.
-All of them are used to create modern web applications in JavaScript.
+React, introduced by Facebook in 2013, is another solution for SPAs, offering yet another powerful framework for building modern web applications in JavaScript.

-For a moment, let's go back in time before SPAs existed: In the past, websites and web applications were rendered from the server.
-A user visits a URL in a browser and requests one HTML file and all its associated HTML, CSS, and JavaScript files from a web server.
-After some network delay, the user sees the rendered HTML in the browser (client) and starts to interact with it.
-Every additional page transition (meaning: visiting another URL) would initiate this chain of events again.
-In this version from the past, essentially everything crucial is done by the server, whereas the client plays a minimal role by just rendering page by page.
-While barebones HTML and CSS were used to structure and style the application, just a little bit of JavaScript was thrown into the mix to make interactions (e.g. toggling a dropdown) or advanced styling (e.g. positioning a tooltip) possible.
-A popular JavaScript library for this kind of work was jQuery.
+Let's take a trip back in time before the advent of SPAs: In the past, websites and web applications were server-rendered.
+When a user accessed a URL in a browser, a request was made to a web server, fetching one HTML file along with its associated HTML, CSS, and JavaScript files.
+After some network delay, the user would see the rendered HTML in the browser and could begin interacting with it.
+Each subsequent page transition would trigger this sequence of events again.
+In this earlier version, the server handled most essential tasks, while the client's role was minimal, primarily focused on rendering pages.
+Basic HTML and CSS structured and styled the application, with a touch of JavaScript, often in the form of the popular library jQuery, to enable interactions (e.g. toggling a dropdown) or advanced styling (e.g. positioning a tooltip).

-With the rise of React, the concept of components became popular.
-Every component defines its look and feel with HTML, CSS, and JavaScript.
-Once a component is defined, it can be used in a hierarchy of components for creating an entire application.
-Even though React has a strong focus on components as a library, the surrounding ecosystem makes it a flexible framework.
-React has a slim API, a stable yet thriving ecosystem, and a welcoming community.
-We are happy to welcome you 😃
+With the ascent of React, the concept of components gained popularity.
+Each component defines its visual and functional aspects using HTML, CSS, and JavaScript.
+Once a component is established, it can be integrated into a hierarchy of components to construct a complete application.
+While React primarily focuses on components as a library, its adaptable ecosystem positions it as a flexible framework.
+Featuring a streamlined API, a flourishing yet stable ecosystem, and a supportive community, React is ready to welcome you with open arms! 😃

 Exercises